dtwardow/docker-dokuwiki/README.md

 	docker run -d -p 8080:80 --name wiki_instance dtwardow/dokuwiki app:start

-Visit the install page (http://<host-ip>:8080/install.php) to configure your new DokuWiki instance, now.
+You can login to the DokuWiki with the superuser account "admin" with the password "admin".
+Please change the password on the first login.

-Upate Image
+Update Image
 -----------

 First stop your container